OctopusDeploy/blog/blog/2022-q3/devops-verses-sdlc/index.md

 Problems emerged from the SDLC due to two factors:

-1. Organizations had grown the number and complexity of phases in their SDLC
+1. Organizations had increased the number and complexity of phases in their SDLC
-2. The SDLC hadn't kept pace with improved tools
+1. The SDLC hadn't kept pace with improved tools

 When your primary tool for solving software delivery problems is a set of phases and control steps, you tend to solve most problems by adding more of them.
 As your process grows in size, it increases the transaction cost of each software version.
 Heavyweight processes were increasing in cost while machines were getting cheaper and compilation faster.

 The SDLC was originally introduced to solve two problems:

 1. Scaling software development to handle large-scale systems
-2. Specific technical limitations of the time
+1. Specific technical limitations of the time

 While the first problem remained, the technical limitations in 1990 were nothing like those in 1960.
-With  technical constraints fading, the SDLC itself became the limiting factor in software delivery.
+With  technical constraints fading, the SDLC itself became a limiting factor in software delivery.
 The SDLC was an even greater problem in organizations that treated the process as the goal, rather than a way to achieve organizational outcomes.

 What the SDLC taught us was that there *was* such as thing as *too much process*.

 ![Process weight and effectiveness](process-capability.jpg)

-*Capability verses process weight: Compared to code and fix, Adding process improves software delivery until the process becomes the constraining factor*
+*Capability verses process weight: Compared to code and fix, Adding process improves software delivery until the process itself becomes the constraining factor*

 There are complex relationships between batch size, deployment frequency, and risk.
 No matter how rigorously you test the functional and quality attributes of the system, the market risks remain until you release the software version to users.
 You only know that a feature is useful once people are using it.